California Safe Deposit & Trust Company (San Francisco, CA)

 Article Text

-RECOVERING VALUABLES Vault of California Safe Company Opened; Contents Saved.
-SAN FRANCISCO, May 18.-More than 1000 persons, each wearing an anxious and worried look, and impatient to examine papers and valuables deposited In the vault of the California Safe Deposit and Trust company, stood In line yesterday awaiting the opening of the vaults when the brick and debris had been cleared away.
-The contents of the boxes were found intact and most of the depositors left their valuables in the compartments The Anglo-Callfornla bank also opened its vaults and found books, papers, currency and coin in perfect condition At a meeting of the clearing-house committee yesterday it was decided that the commercial banks of this city will open for regular business next Wednesday.
-It 18 believed that the extended delay has insured the banks from any panic, that the confidence of depositors has been restored, and that the banks have had ample time to prepare for any run on them.
+OPENING BANK VAULTS.
+Boxes Containing Valuables Were Found to be Intact.
+San Francisco, May 18.-Over 1,000 persons, each wearing an anxious and worried look, and impatient to examine papers and valuables deposited in the vaults of the California Safe Deposit & Trust company, stood in line yesterday awaiting the opening of the vaults when the brick and debris had been cleared away.
+The contents of the boxes were found intact and most of the depositors left their valuables In the compartments.
+The Anglo-Califor. nia bank also opened its vaults. and found books, papers, currency and coin in perfect condition.
+At a meeting of the clearing house committee yesterday It was decided that the commercial banks of this city will open for regular business next Wednesday.
+It is believed that the extended delay has insured the banks from any panic, that the confidence of depositors has been restored and that the banks have had ample time to prepare for any run on them.

 Click image to open full size in new tab